zypieskie/Netflix-Data-Analysis-Using-Python/README.md

-# 🎬 Movie Data Analysis – Netflix Style
+# 🎬 Movie Data Analysis – Netflix

-This project performs a comprehensive exploratory data analysis (EDA) on a Netflix-style movie dataset from Kaggle, focusing on genres, popularity, voting behavior, and movie release trends.
+This project performs a comprehensive exploratory data analysis (EDA) on a Netflix movie dataset from Kaggle, focusing on genres, popularity, voting behavior, and movie release trends.
 The goal is to derive meaningful insights about movie trends and audience preferences.

 ---